adonisjs/v6-docs/content/docs/http/routing.md

 The users of your website or web application can visit different URLs like `/`, `/about`, or `/posts/1`.
 To make these URLs work, you have to define routes.

-Routes are defined inside the `start/routes.ts` file.
-A route is a combination of a URI pattern and a handler to handle requests for that specific route.
+In AdonisJS, routes are defined inside the `start/routes.ts` file.
+A route is a combination of a **URI pattern** and a **handler** to handle requests for that specific route.
 For example:

 ```ts
 import router from '@adonisjs/core/services/router'